SumoLogic/sumologic-otel-collector/docs/Configuration.md

       http:
 ```

-for details please see [OTLP Receiver documentation][otlpreceiver_readme]
+For details see the [OTLP Receiver documentation][otlpreceiver_readme]

 [otlp]: https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md
 [otlpreceiver_readme]: https://github.com/open-telemetry/opentelemetry-collector/tree/v0.27.0/receiver/otlpreceiver

 ### Receivers from OpenTelemetry Collector

-Sumo Logic OT Distro has inbuilt receivers from [OpenTelemetry Collector](https://github.com/SumoLogic/opentelemetry-collector) and they can be used in configuration for this distribution.
+The Sumo Logic OT Distro has built-in receivers from the [OpenTelemetry Collector](https://github.com/SumoLogic/opentelemetry-collector) and are allowed in the configuration for this distribution.

-Example configuration to collect CPU load metrics using [Host Metrics Receiver][hostmetricsreceiver]:
+The following is an example configuration to collect CPU load metrics using the [Host Metrics Receiver][hostmetricsreceiver]:

 ```yaml
 receivers: